mjkaufer/Messer/CONTRIBUTING.md

 # Contributing

-Hey 👋 So you want to contribute to Messer - awesome!
+Hey 👋 So you want to contribute to Zuccnet - awesome!

-When contributing to Messer, please first discuss the change you wish to make via an Issue.
+When contributing to Zuccnet, please first discuss the change you wish to make via an Issue.

 Please note we have a code of conduct, please follow it in all your interactions with the project.